| West Wind Web Store .NET 2.0 |

 Tabbed Interface:

-This form uses a tabbed interface for its many Item settings.
-Changing tabs does not cause the form to save or submit the data to the server - all the pages are treated as a single page and submitted only when you press the Save button or some of the Refresh buttons on the page.
+This form uses a tabbed interface for its many configuration options.
+Changing tabs does not cause the form to save or submit the data to the server - all the pages are treated as a single page and submitted only when you press the Save button on the bottom.
+If errors occur, the problem fields may be hidden on one of the tabbed pages.

 SKU